ankup007/m5-forecasting-tft-lstm/m5_tft_lstm_architectural_comparison.md

 \end{aligned}
 ```

 This has a different modeling flavor from DeepAR.
-DeepAR defines a parametric distribution such as negative binomial.
-TFT with quantile loss directly learns selected points of the conditional predictive distribution.
-For a competition point forecast, the median or mean-like postprocessing can be used, but mathematically the training objective is not the same as a count likelihood.
+DeepAR defines a parametric distribution such as the **negative binomial**.
+TFT, trained with **quantile loss**, directly learns selected points of the conditional predictive distribution.
+For a competition-style point forecast, the median or a mean-like postprocessing step can be used, but mathematically the training objective is different from a count-based likelihood.

+Before selecting which covariates matter, each input variable is first transformed using a **Gated Residual Network (GRN)**.
+A GRN is **a small context-conditioned feed-forward block with residual connections and gating mechanisms** that can either amplify useful nonlinear transformations or suppress unnecessary ones.
+These GRNs are reused throughout the architecture, including variable selection, static enrichment, and temporal processing.

-TFT's main architectural advantage comes from how it processes variables before sequence modeling.
-For a set of input variables `j = 1, ..., m`, TFT uses variable selection networks.
-A simplified version is:
+The main architectural advantage of TFT comes from how variables are processed before sequence modeling.
+For a set of input variables `j = 1, \ldots, m`, the variable selection network can be written in simplified form as:

 ```math
 \begin{aligned}